jwcalder/LAML/README.md

-# Python notebooks for LAML
+# Linear Algebra and Machine Learning
-Python Notebooks for Linear Algebra and Machine Learning (LAML) Book
+Electronic material for the Linear Algebra and Machine Learning textbook.